Xprogrammer777/DISCORD-BAD-WORD-BYPASS-2022/README.md

 Disclaimer
 ---------------------
 <strong> /!\ Do not use this script for illegal purposes /!\ </strong>
-I am not responsible for your actions or use of the software/damage caused by it
+(It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program).

 <center> ENJOY IT </center>